 Description: Dr. Perry is the senior fellow of the ChildTrauma Academy in Houston, Texas and an adjunct professor of psychiatry and behavioral sciences at the Feinberg School of Medicine in Chicago, Illinois.
 Bruce Perry videos

-- Laura Porter Keynote Address: NEAR Science & WA State Resilience Findings (2014)
+Laura Porter Keynote: NEAR Science and New WA Resilient Factor Findings (2014)

 Dr. Robert Ross

 Description: Dr. Ross is president and chief executive officer for The California Endowment.
 He is a diplomate of the American Academy of Pediatrics, served on the President’s Summit for America’s Future and as chairman of the national Boost for Kids Initiative.
 Robert Ross videos

 Dr. Bessel Van Der Kolk

 Description: Dr. Van Der Kolk is a Boston-based psychiatrist and founder of the Trauma Center at Justice Research Institute.
 His book, The Body Keeps the Score, talks about the role of trauma in psychiatric illness, ways the brain is shaped by traumatic experiences, how traumatic stress is a response of the entire organism, and how that knowledge needs to be integrated into healing practices.
 Bessel Van Der Kolk videos